bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ```

 Now let's assume that Bazel project B has a target that transitively depeneds on project A's target
 `:my_lib`.
-If project B's target runs on RBE, it will only be able to run on a worker whose machine
+If the bazel invocation is configured to execute remotely, it will only be able to
-type is `n1-highmem-8`.
+execute `:my_lib` on a worker whose machine type is `n1-highmem-8`.

 This can be problematic for a few reasons.
 Perhaps for cost reasons, the owners of project B do not
 maintain such machines and instead want to build this `foo_library` on `n1-highmem-4` machines.
 Or